-For Covered Services you receive from an Out-of-network Provider, the Maximum Allowed Amount for this Plan will be one of the following as determined by the Claims Administrator:
+For Covered Services you receive from an Out-of-network Provider (with the exception of Emergency Care and/or services resulting from a Surprise Billing Claim), the Maximum Allowed Amount for this Plan will be one of the following as determined by the Claims Administrator:

-- 1. An amount based on the Claims Administrator Out-of-network fee schedule, which the Claims Administrator has established in its discretion and which the Claims Administrator reserves the right to modify from time to time after considering one or more of the following: reimbursement amounts accepted by similar providers contracted with the Claims Administrator, reimbursement amounts paid by the Centers for Medicare and Medicaid Services for the same services or supplies, and other industry cost, reimbursement and utilization data; or - An amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
-When basing the Maximum Allowed Amount upon the level or method of reimbursement used by CMS, the Claims Administrator will update such information, which is unadjusted for geographic locality, no less than annually;or - An amount based on information provided by a third party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable Providers' fees and costs to deliver care; or - 4.
+- An amount based on the Claims Administrator Out-of-network fee schedule, which the Claims Administrator has established in its discretion and which the Claims Administrator reserves the right to modify from time to time after considering one or more of the following: reimbursement amounts accepted by similar providers contracted with the Claims Administrator, reimbursement amounts paid by the Centers for Medicare and Medicaid Services for the same services or supplies, and other industry cost, reimbursement and utilization data; or - 2.
+An amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
+When basing the Maximum Allowed Amount upon the level or method of reimbursement used by CMS, the Claims Administrator will update such information, which is unadjusted for geographic locality, no less than annually; or - 3.
+An amount based on information provided by a third party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable Providers' fees and costs to deliver care; or - 4.
 An amount negotiated by the Claims Administrator or a third party vendor which has been agreed to by the Provider.
 This may include rates for services coordinated through case management; or - 5.
 An amount equal to the total charges billed by the Provider, but only if such charges are less than the Maximum Allowed Amount calculated by using one of the methods described above.